 - overall health and what else is going on for the person (I might choose one herb over another because its actions cover off the main aim along with others);

 - the actions of the herb (how the herb impacts the body);

 - constitution (how strong or sensitive are they, which dictates the strength of herbs or dose I choose);

 - vitality (how depleted are they, do I need to go gently or use stronger herbs);

 - sensory sensitvities and taste of the herbs;

 - likely compliance – does my prescription match their level of busyness, or capacity to do what I ask;

 - research and traditional use.

 You can see there’s a lot to be considered when picking herbs, the form of the herb (tea, tincture, capsules or tablets), and the dose.
 Sometimes, this might be why you think, “oh I tried herbal medicine, or x/y/z, and it didn’t work”.
 Form and dose are incredibly important for both herbal and nutritional medicine.
 So, I’d encourage you to talk to your local herbalist or naturopath about which herbs will be best for you and your health goals.

 So if you’ve had herbal tea in the past, please give it a second chance, and try again with some loose dried herbs.
-If you’re looking for some flavour suggestions for calm and clarity, check out this blog, or visit my shop to find my beautiful Glow range with a variety of tasty blends that are also good for you.
+If you’re looking for some flavour suggestions for calm and clarity, check out this blog.

 Now, it’s time for me to have a relaxing cup of tea.